ryanchynoweth44/AutoMLExamples/blogs/AutoMachineLearning.md

 [AzureML](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-automated-ml), an end to end platform for machine learning development and deployment.
 The library enables faster iterations by manage and tracking experiments, and fully supports most python-based frameworks like PyTorch, Tensorflow, and sci-kit learn.
 The Auto ML feature is baked into the platform to make it easy to select your model.

+[Ludwig](), a TensorFlow based platform for deep learning solutions was released by Uber to enable users with little coding experience.
+The developer simply needs to provide a training dataset and a configuration file identifying the features and labels desired.

 Check out the libraries above!
 Automated machine learning is fun to play around with and apply to problems.
 I will be creating demos and walk throughs of each of these libraries.
 Once public you will be able to find them on my [GitHub](https://github.com/ryanchynoweth44/AutoMLExamples).